 As a normal part of its business, the Company engages in various transactions that include entities which are considered VIEs and are broadly grouped into two primary categories: CDOs and financial intermediation.
 VIEs are SPEs that typically either lack sufficient equity to finance their activities without additional subordinated financial support or are structured such that the holders of the voting rights do not substantively participate in the gains and losses of the entity.
-VIEs may be sponsored by the Company, unrelated third parties or clients.
+VIEs may be sponsored by the Company- or third parties.
 Such entities are required to be assessed for consolidation, requiring the primary beneficiary to consolidate the VIE.
-The assessment requires an entity to determine whether it has the power to direct the activities that most significantly affect the economics of the VIE and has potentially significant benefits or losses in the VIE.
-In addition, determination of the primary beneficiary must be reevaluated on an on-going basis.
+The consolidation assessment requires an entity to determine whether it has the power to direct the activities that most significantly affect the economics of the VIE as well as whether the reporting entity has potentially significant benefits or losses in the VIE.
+The primary beneficiary assessment must be reevaluated on an ongoing basis.

-Application of the accounting requirements for consolidation of VIEs may require the exercise of significant management judgment.
-In the event consolidation of a VIE is required, the exposure to the Company is limited to that portion of the VIE's assets attributable to any beneficial interest held by the Company prior to any risk management activities to economically hedge the Company's net exposure.
+Application of the requirements for consolidation of VIEs may require the exercise of significant judgment.
+In the event consolidation of a VIE is required, the exposure to the Company is limited to that portion of the VIE's assets attributable to any variable interest held by the Company prior to any risk management activities to hedge the Company's net exposure.
 Any interests held in the VIE by third parties, even though consolidated by the Company, will not typically impact its results of operations.